 - Your personal social media account is not an appropriate place to distribute university news.
 If you have SU information or news that you would like to announce to the public or media, please contact Dean Forbes, Media Relations Specialist.

 - In compliance with the policies and rules set by the Division 1 athletics program, do not acknowledge social media posts or content from incoming students who claim to have signed with a Seattle University athletics team unless the news has been confirmed by our athletics department.
 The best rule of thumb: don’t announce anything unless it’s been announced by Athletics.

-If you have any doubt about posting content on social media, please consult Matt Miller, Social Media Marketing Specialist.
+If you have any doubt about posting content on social media, please consult Giorgio Guerra, Social Media Marketing Specialist.